-This is a new tech paper, complete with calculations and animations, that formally and scientifically demonstrates that a plane on the north side of the gas station cannot cause the physical damage photographed and documented at the Pentagon, starting with the light poles.
+"North Approach Impact Analysis" is a tech paper, complete with animations, that formally and scientifically demonstrates that a plane on the north side of the gas station cannot cause the physical damage photographed and documented at the Pentagon, starting with the light poles.

-The paper was reviewed and approved by Captain Jeff Latas and Commander Ralph Kolstad.
-Before going to work for JetBlue, Latas spent over 20 years in the United States Air Force, and his exemplary military record includes nearly 5000 hours in fighter aircraft, the Distinguish Flying Cross for Heroism, four Air Medals, four Meritorious Service Medals, and nine Aerial Achievement Medals.
-A detailed bio can be readhere and is summarized on hisLinkedIn page.
-Commander Kolstad (picture), who has logged 23,000 of flight time, spent over 20 years in the US Navy flying fighters off of aircraft carriers, achieving TopGun twice He spent 13 years flying Boeing 757/767, mostly as an international captain for American Airlines.
-He has command time in tail number N644AA, the very plane dispatched as American 77.
+Commander Ralph Kolstad, who has logged 23,000 of flight time.
+He spent over 20 years in the US Navy flying fighters off of aircraft carriers, achieving TopGun twice.
+Commander Kolstad also spent 13 years flying Boeing 757/767, mostly as an international captain for American Airlines, and even has command time in tail number N644AA, the very plane dispatched as American 77.